maxhwardg/advanced_multiloops/README.md

 >            One-loop closed by (52, 60): 50/50
 ```

-Notice that in the breakdown, ever loop is listed with recursive indentation.
+Notice that in the breakdown, every loop is listed with recursive indentation.
 The free energy contribution of the loop, followed by the recursive energy of the closed substructure, is given after each loop.
+Note, a minor oddity of the energy breakdown is that energies are reported as multiples of 0.1 kcal/mol.

 #### Figure 2